7 Household Items That Should Never Be Flushed Down the Toilet

 Are feminine hygiene products flushed in the bathroom causing damage? cause damage to my pipes?

 Yes.
-The products used to clean your female hygiene don’t disintegrate in water, and can cause blockages in your sewer pipes.
+Female hygiene products don’t disintegrate in water, and could block your sewer pipes.

-No. Baby wipes shouldn’t be flushed down the toilet because they don’t dissolve easily and can cause blockages.
+No. Baby wipes should never be flushed down the toilet as they do not dissolve quickly and could cause blockages.

 Do paper towels need to be used to flush?

-No. Paper towels are thicker than toilet paper, and they aren’t broken down as quickly, causing possible clogs in your plumbing system.
+No. Paper towels are more dense than toilet paper, and they will not break down with the same ease, resulting in possible clogs in your plumbing system.

 What happens to medications?
-Should I flush them through the toilet?
+Do I have to flush them in the toilet?

-No. Medical treatments can cause a contamination of our waterways.
-Therefore, it’s essential to dispose of them correctly by taking the containers to an appropriate drop-off location.
+No. The toxins in medicines can affect our waterways.
+Therefore, it’s crucial to dispose of them correctly by taking these to designated drop-off location.

-If you are dealing with a blocked drain, don’t hesitate to call our professional plumbing assistance for assistance at Sydney Blocked Drains Plumber .
-We can help you unblock blocked drains as well as drain clearing CCTV drain inspection, and pipe relining services to ensure that your home is not impacted by drain issues.
-Contact us today to set up an appointment.
+If you find yourself dealing with an unblocking drain Don’t hesitate to call our professional plumbing solutions for assistance at Sydney Blocked Drains Plumber .
+We offer services to clear blocked drains drainage clearing, CCTV drain inspection, and pipe relining services to ensure your home is not impacted by plumbing issues.
+Call us today to schedule an appointment.

 Additional Information